notsojug/jug-material/monadic-model/slides/slides.md

 ---
 # Try monad

 You can also try to recover from the failure.
-Here is an example using the structural pattern matching from javaslang:
+Here is an example using the structural pattern matching from vavr:

 ```
 A result = Try.of(this::bunchOfWork)